 - Too much flour: While it might seem counterintuitive, adding too much flour to compensate for the wetness of the dough can result in heavy and mushy gnocchi since they become too dense.

-- Water not boiling: Ensure your water is salted at a rolling boil before adding gnocchi.
-To prevent them from becoming mushy, cook in batches if necessary to avoid dropping the water’s temperature.
+- Water not boiling: Ensure your water is salted and at a rolling boil before adding the gnocchi.
+If necessary, cook in batches to prevent the gnocchi from becoming mushy and avoid dropping the water’s temperature.

 Finding the right balance between these factors is essential to achieve the perfect texture.